School

 About this course

 In the UK today, research indicates that a high proportion of children live in circumstances of unmet needs.
 The financial cost of addressing these needs can be reduced if addressed preventatively.
-Equally, if parents are unsupported this can have a 'knock-on' impact for children and young people’s development and future outcomes.
+Equally, if parents are unsupported this can have a 'knock-on' impact on children and young people’s development and future outcomes.
 The importance of supporting the ‘whole’ family has clear implications for practitioners and the government alike.

 This programme will equip you with the ability to understand what effective practice with families looks like and consider the difficulties and challenges of working with children and families, including recognising and challenging social injustices, valuing and respecting diversity and investigating the impact of social and family policy.